 My refund was declined.
 What now?

 Ask for a supervisor, cite the policy, and request a written explanation.
 If the denial stands, consider escalating to the payment processor or consumer protection as a last resort.
-Chadvpn biz is it a real vpn or just hype reviews refunds and what you need to know
+How to set up nordvpn manually on windows 11 2026

 Is it better to request a refund via chat or email?